Antonio Brown not with Raiders amid reports of suspension

 The Raiders acquired the game’s most prolific receiver after he wore out his welcome in Pittsburgh.
 Oakland gave up only a third- and fifth-round pick for the four-time All-Pro receiver and gave him a hefty raise with a new three-year contract worth $50.125 million.

-But Brown was unable to practice at the start of training camp after getting frost bite on his feet during a cryotherapy accident in France just before the start of camp.
+But Brown was unable to practice at the start of training camp after getting frost bite on his feet during a cryotherapy accident in France.

 Brown was activated July 28 and took part in one walkthrough and part of one practice before leaving the team to get treatment for his feet and to fight the NFL and the NFLPA over his helmet.

 Brown lost two grievances with the league in his attempt to use an old helmet now banned for safety reasons.
 He skipped practice on Aug.
-18, prompting Mayock to issue an ultimatum for Brown to be “all in or all out” and also handing him a $40,000 fine.
+18, prompting Mayock to issue an ultimatum for Brown to be “all in or all out” and also to hand him a $40,000 fine.

 Brown returned to the team the following day but then missed a mandatory walkthrough before an exhibition game in Winnipeg on Aug.
 22, leading to a second fine of $13,950.